-Economic Substance Regulation (ESR) was introduced by the UAE government in order to align the entire region with global standards in the prevention of Base Erosion and Profit/Income Shifting (BEPS).
-The UAE has enacted Economic Substance Regulations (ESR) that applies in all UAE jurisdictions, including financial free zones such as the DIFC.
+In order to align the entire region with global standards in the prevention of base erosion and profit/income shifting (BEPS), the UAE government introduced the Economic Substance Regulation (ESR).
+Economic Substance Regulations (ESR) have been enacted by the UAE and apply in all jurisdictions of the UAE, including financial free zones such as the DIFC.

-ESR has been introduced in countries with low or no corporate taxes, in order to comply with international initiatives to combat harmful tax practices including unlawful avoidance or evasion.
-ESR requires certain legal entities to demonstrate that they carry out substantial economic activities in these jurisdictions, in accordance with the Economic Substance Test.
+In countries with low or no corporate taxes, ESRs have been introduced in order to comply with international initiatives to combat harmful tax practices, including illegal avoidance or evasion.
+In accordance with the Economic Substance Test, the ESR requires certain legal entities to demonstrate that they are carrying out substantial economic activities in these jurisdictions.

 Applicability of the ESR

-The ESR is applicable to all-natural and juridical persons carrying out Relevant Activities (RA) in the UAE including Free Zone and Financial Free Zone.
-Following the intention behind introducing the ESR and following the law in its spirit, it is interpreted that Offshore companies are included in the Free Zone companies.
-Companies in which the Federal Government or the Government of any Emirate of the UAE or any governmental authority or body of any of them has at least 51% direct or indirect ownership in its shareholding are not subject to the ESR.
+The ESR section applies to all natural and legal persons engaged in relevant activities (RA) in the UAE, including the Free Zone and the Free Financial Zone.
+It is interpreted that offshore companies are included in the Free Zone companies, following the purpose behind the implementation of the ESR and implementing the legislation in its essence.
+The ESR shall not be subject to companies in which the Federal Government or the Government of any Emirate of the UAE, or any governmental authority or body of any of them, has at least 51% direct or indirect ownership of their shares.

-Economic substance regulations UAE will be applicable to onshore and free zone companies that engage in any of the below mentioned Relevant Activities;
+UAE Economic Substance Regulations will apply to onshore and free zone companies engaging in any of the relevant activities listed below:

 - Banking Businesses as licensed in the State, including Banking Businesses licensed in a Free Zone or a Financial Free Zone.